6 Considerations to Make When Naming a Trust - An Overview

 Flexible Distribution

-One of the main advantages of creating a trust is that the grantor can outline how they would like the estate and other assets to be distributed to beneficiaries.
+One of the main advantages of creating a trust is that the grantor can outline how they would like certain assets and other parts of the estate to be distributed to beneficiaries.

 This gives you more control over what happens to your wealth and who it goes to.